dodorare/crossbow/plugins/play-games-services/README.md

 ## Troubleshooting

 1. If you use **Android Emulator** - make sure that you use one that supports [Google Play Games Services](https://developers.google.com/games/services).
 See similar [StackOverflow question](https://stackoverflow.com/questions/34653347/using-google-play-games-services-in-emulator).
-2. If you keep getting `Error 12501` - make sure that fingerprint, package, and resources are configured correctly.
-See similar [StackOverflow question](https://stackoverflow.com/questions/62973082/android-google-play-games-signin-error-12501).
+2. If authentication fails, verify the package name, SHA fingerprint, Play Games app ID, and linked Play Console configuration.
-3. If you keep getting `Error 4` - make sure that you sign your Application with correct Play Store key.
+3. Make sure that you sign your application with the certificate registered in Play Console.

 ## Thanks and inspiration